Singular products and universality in higher-derivative conformal theory: Preliminaries and the setup

-The $T_{zz}$ component of the energy-momentum tensor associated with the action~\rf{inva} reads \bea -4 b_0^2 T_{zz}&=&(\p \vp)^2 -2\eps \p \vp \p \Delta \vp -2\q\p^2 (\vp - \eps\Delta \vp) -G \eps (\p \vp)^2 \Delta \vp+ 4G\eps\p\vp \p(\e^{-\vp}\p \vp \bp \vp) \non && - 4G\q\eps \p^2(\e^{-\vp}\p \vp \bp \vp) + G\q \eps\partial(\p \vp \Delta\vp)+ G \q\eps \frac 1{\bp}\p ^2 (\bp \vp \Delta\vp) , \eea where $\Delta=4\e^{-\vp}\p \bp$ when using the conformal coordinates $z$ and $\bz$ for a flat metric tensor $\hat g_{ab}$.
+The $T_{zz}$ component of the energy-momentum tensor associated with the action~\rf{inva} reads~\cite{Mak22} \bea -4 b_0^2 T_{zz}&=&(\p \vp)^2 -2\eps \p \vp \p \Delta \vp -2\q\p^2 (\vp - \eps\Delta \vp) -G \eps (\p \vp)^2 \Delta \vp+ 4G\eps\p\vp \p(\e^{-\vp}\p \vp \bp \vp) \non && - 4G\q\eps \p^2(\e^{-\vp}\p \vp \bp \vp) + G\q \eps\partial(\p \vp \Delta\vp)+ G \q\eps \frac 1{\bp}\p ^2 (\bp \vp \Delta\vp) , \eea where $\Delta=4\e^{-\vp}\p \bp$ when using the conformal coordinates $z$ and $\bz$ for a flat metric tensor $\hat g_{ab}$.
 We have used here the notation $\partial\equiv \partial/\p z$ and $\bar \partial\equiv \partial/\p\bz$.
 Notice the nonlocality of the last term in \rf{Tzz} which is inherited from a nonlocality of the covariant generalization of the action \rf{inva}.
 It is the presence of this nonlocal term which plays a crucial role in the computation of the addition $6G$ to the central charge at one loop.

-This energy-momentum tensor is conserved and traceless owing to the classical equation of motion despite $\eps$ is dimensionful.
+It is important that the energy-momentum tensor~\rf{Tzz} is ``improved'' \'a la Callan-Coleman-Jackiw~\cite{CCJ70,DJ95}.
+It is conserved and traceless owing to the classical equation of motion despite $\eps$ is dimensionful.
 This is a consequence of diffeomorphism invariance of the action \rf{inva} which thus possesses conformal symmetry at least at the classical level.

 The action \rf{inva} generates the vertex \be \LA \vp(k)\vp(p)\vp(q) \RA_{\rm truncated} =\frac\eps{8\pi b_0^2} \left( k^2 p^2+k^2 q^2 +p^2 q^2 \right) \delta^{(2)}(k+p+q) \ee which depend on momenta, so some diagrams diverge inspite of the $k^4$ in the propagator.
 This produces generically quadratic divergences in (tadpole) diagrams of perturbation theory.